-The Woodview service is staffed by a well-motivated and vastly experienced team of residential care workers, led by a highly qualified and experienced management team.
-We are currently predominantly a female team with 4 male staff, but staff maintain very high standards of professional role modelling and this gender imbalance is not considered to be an issue in terms of meeting the assessed needs of the children.
+The Woodview service is staffed by a well-motivated and experienced team of care workers, led by a highly qualified and experienced management team.
+There are currently 11 female team members and one male.
+Efforts have been made to address this gender imbalance by using male casual staff occasionally from SGH or Placement support.

-The selection and interview procedure are rigorous, following the Stoke on Trent City Council Recruitment Policies.
+The selection and interview procedure is rigorous, following the Stoke on Trent City Council Recruitment Policies.
 All potential members of staff are Police checked via the Disclosure Baring Services, and references scrutinised.